UniversityOfIdahoCDACS/.github/profile/README.md

-# University of Idaho Coeur d'Alene Computer Science
+# CS for Industrial Automation and Precision Agriculture

-This organization hosts student projects for U of I computer science students.
-Listed below in this README are links to the documentation for highlighted projects.
+Listed below in this README are links to the documentation for highlighted projects featuring student work in the domains of industrial automation and precision agriculture.
+Projects found in this repository are likely to have something to do with ROS, Fanuc robot drivers, PLC control, and various senior design projects.
+Buried somewhere in the annuls of this organization there is rumored to be the original blueprint for John's ideal laser-wielding robotic toaster.